rachank/rock-paper-scissors-2/README.md

 #### Title and Logo

-- The Title of the Game is clearly centered.
+- The Title of the Game is centered and in bold to show .
 - Below the title is a small logo utilizing the combination of the rock, paper and scissors game images.
 -